DarthJDG/NumGuess/README.md

 # NumGuess collection

-I made this pack as a collection of little sample applications for multiple programming languages.
-While a small hello world application works, a simple number guessing game shows basic input, output and logic as well.
+This is a collection of little sample applications for multiple programming languages.
+While a small hello world application works, a simple number guessing game shows user input, basic output, generating a random number and simple logic as well.

 These programs have been written a long time ago, and mostly in just a few minutes.
 In no way should they be considered well written or good programming practices.
+Published as part of the [short article at CodeBin](http://codebin.co.uk/blog/number-guessing-hello-world-games/).

 ## Programming languages and compilers: